 Over the years, cannabis clones have been accepted as one of the best options to grow and raise marijuana plants.
 This option involves making duplicate plants from cutting back mature mother plants.
 It is, therefore, an excellent way to keep your favorite strains around, which are beneficial to the grower or otherwise very productive.
 Cloning alone is not enough to guarantee optimum cannabis production.
-Nowadays, many growers are not only concerned about the rate at which they produce young plants but also how fast the roots develop after cloning!
+Nowadays, many growers are not only concerned about the rate at which they produce young plants and what are the different clone sizes but also how fast the roots develop after cloning!
 This has brought in another new concept called rooting hormones.
 Let’s first define it and then we will learn importance of rooting hormones.

 Definition of a rooting hormone